lahoising78/Q4-Class-Mod/README.md

   <li>On the target field add a space and add the following "+set fs_game FinalFantasy" (without the double quotes) </li>
 </ol>

+<p>There is also a shortcut inside the folder Final Fantasy folder that opens Quake 4 in the mod</p>

 <h2>Gameplay</h2>
 <p>This is the simplest recreation of Final Fantasy in Quake 4.
 Shoot enemies to engage in turn based combat.
 The combat also starts if they shoot you.</p>